eth-fabric/constraints-specs/specs/preconf-api.md

 Also known as the Constraints API

 **Out of Scope**
-- Any interaction between thrid parties (Users, RPC Router, etc) and the Gatway.
+- Any interaction between third parties (Users, RPC Router, etc) and the Gateway.
 - Commitments from Gateways to third parties

 Also known as the Commitments API